Skip to main content

 Re-ordering views

-The location search box is located at the top of the LGV.
+The location search box at the top of the LGV accepts several search formats:

-To configure name searching, you or the admin of the instance will need to create a "text index".
+To enable name searching, you or the instance admin will need to create a text index.
 See the configuration guide for more information.

 When configured, you can search for gene names or other features via the location search box.